-The Issues Faced by Aging Population in the United StatesApril 19, 2022
+The Issues Faced by Geriatric Population in the United StatesApril 19, 2022

 The aging population in the United States is expected to increase from 52 million people in 2018 to 95 million people by 2060.
 The number of adults aged 65 or older will also increase, from 16 percent to 23 percent.
-In this blog post, we will discuss some of the issues and challenges faced by the aging population in America today.
+In this blog post, we will discuss some of the issues faced by the geriatric population in America today.

 The aging population in the United States is a growing concern for many reasons.
 This growth impacts healthcare, Social Security, and other government programs.

 One of the issues faced by the aging population is access to healthcare.
 As people age, they are more likely to have chronic health conditions that require treatment.
 However, many older adults do not have health insurance and those who do often find that their coverage is inadequate.
 This can lead to financial hardship due to a rise in health care costs.